 Follow these steps to start your martial arts training as soon as possible.
 Hajime!

-However, if starting well is more important than starting now, you should wait for my article on choosing a good instructor!
+(Or, if starting well is more important than starting now, read my other articles on choosing a good instructor!)